outscale/wine-pyinstaller/readme.md

 # Wine Pyinstaller

 Compile Python 3.x scripts with Pyinstaller into 32 bit Windows executables on Ubuntu with Wine.
+This work has been forked and adapted from [kicsikrumpli/wine-pyinstaller](https://github.com/kicsikrumpli/wine-pyinstaller)

 ## Build Image